coatespt/cursor-twitter/SESSION_NOTES.md

 "Do you want more Followers"

-# TTD and Direction

-## Write a GUI Interface For Canned Results

-## Produce a flag that supresses all the Tweets other than the medioid for compact output.

-It's not as exciting as live, but it would be quite useful for exploring.

-## A Possible Logic Error
-We get notification of burst of 3pk's not mapping to tokens.
-This should be almost impossible (it says so right in the warning message.)
-'Sup with that?
-This be an artifact of startup reading token files that are out of date with respect to the restart.

-## Possible New Input Mode(s)
-The main is now fed through RabbitMQ.
-It would be interestin to have a history mode specifically for mass consumption as fast as possible.

-- Supplement the feeder with a program that just cats the lines in the CSV to standard out.
-Does it need to be speed limited or will it somehow self-throttle?
-- Add a mode for reading from standard in

-Alternatively, have a main program mode that reads files of CSV itself.

-## Ongoing  Items
-- Comments key areas need to be commented to keep out don't touch, etc.

-- Testing has been neglected.
-Make tests around everything.

-- More fully populating the token_filters.txt file.
-Check the busywords in the logs and see what else jumps out.
-This may be nearly done.
-Apostrophized words may need to be added.

-## Major: Improving Busy Word Detection Quality with Computing Redundantly

-This would be a significant effort.
-Interesting idea, but it's not 100% clear that it's worth doing.
-We need some investigation.

-Consider that dual sets of pipelines, or even three sets, each with different hash functions, could do a much more accurate job of filtering out the true busy words for a given set of parameters.

-It is not clear how big an impact this would have on performance.
-All the BW processors are doing is counting and periodically computing Z on a thousand values in each of the three counter arrays.
-There is a tiny bit more work in the analysis to take only the words that appear in the required number of sets.
-It doesn't really affect the analysis phase that follows, and it's just a little more work for the main to put the tokens on more queues than before.

-Risk.
-If multiplying the work in the busyword processors made them in aggregate slower than the combined main pipeline and the clustering, it would cause the queues to grow without bound and crash the program.
-You'd need to detect the problem and throttle the reads if this is a problem.
-Actually, this should probably be done anyway!
-Who knows if some combination of config parameters could cause this to happen.

-## Major: Clustering Across Batches

-Note, this has now been implemented in the form of looking to see many cycles a cluster has been present for.

-Jacquard similarity for the clustering seems to be applied to all the tokens in the Tweets.
-  - Is that true, and if so, is it correct?
-This may have been done.
-  - Maybe it should be only on the busywords.
-  - Jacquard similarity might not be important.
-Maybe just the raw occurrences?

-## Major: A Graphical Front End
-This is a big one!
-Not sure how to go about it with Cursor.
-I wrote the graphics by hand in Java last time!

-A busy-word fade-out like the bubbles would be great.
-- The size proportional to the number of Tweets the busy word is in.
-Or perhaps logarithmically proportional.
-- When the BW was last seen, fading off the left
-- Vertical axis is the frequency class

-## Consider Stripping K-Means Out Entirely
-It doesn't do any harm, but we're never going to use it and it could be confusing.

-## Document What is Known About Tuning Performance and Accuracy

-# Miscelaneous Details
+# Miscelaneous Issues and Details

-## The Big Token Window.
+## The Big Token Window

+Word distributions change thoughout the day and week.
 People don't Tweet the same things at breakfast on Monday that they do at 1:00 AM on Saturday.
 Also, the world turns, and while New Yorkers are getting up in the morning, people in Bejing are out for the evening.

-Also, surges in usage continually change the current frequencies.
+Equally importantly, surges in usage continually adjust the current background frequencies.

-Because most words are extremely rare, and words beyond the rank of a few thousand it still takes quite a lot of tweets to get even a rough estimate of frequency.
+Note, these issues are best thought of in terms of the logical time in the Tweets, independently of the actual time to process.
+In a live field, these are the same, but with stored data, processing can be considerably faster than logical time.

+### Word Distribution

+See "Zipf Distribution" in any reference for details.

 Consider that

 - "Dog" is about the 1000th most common word, yet only 1/10,000 of words will be dog.
 - "Mirror" is the 3000th most common word, and only 3 words out of 100,000 will be mirror.
 - "Edge" is the 5000th most common word, and it appears only once in 100,000 words
+- "Shocking", "critical", "stripper", and "java" are all about rank 10,000 and appear somewhat less than once in a million words.
+- The most common 250 words in the corpus occur as much as the least common 11 million.

-Therefore, you need a lot of words (millions) to get even a reasonably accurate estimate of a word's background frequency.
+Because even fairly ordinary words are literally one-in-a-million or fewer, you need a lot of words (millions) to get even a reasonably accurate estimate of a word's background frequency.
 The decahose is 500 Tweets/second or about 5,000 words/second, which is about 3.3 minutes of data.
-So a window of five million words is about 16.6 minutes.
+So a window of five million words is about 16.6 logical minutes.

-Three million is a reasonable window size because it's easily fine enough to keep up with the time of day, and not so coarse that it takes a long time to age surges in frequency out.

-You have to age tokens out if you want a stable size window, and that gets to be a lot to keep in memory and a lot to do token by token.
+So why not have a window of fifty or a hundred million?
+Because there is a trade off between the quality of the frequency statistics and having a short enough window to both keep up with the time of day and to allow surges of frequency associated with subjects to age out reasonably quickly.
+Three million tokens is about 300,000 Tweets, which is about ten files of five logical minutes each.
+Fifty minutes, of the decahose give or take.

+This is an interesting point because with the decahose, the time it takes to get enough tokens to accumulate a good picture of word frequency is long enough that time of day comes into play and it multiplies the benchmark of what is "new" times ten.
+Playing the Tweets ten times as fast isn't the same as the full firehose because the decahose requires ten times as much logical time for the same number of tweets.

-Accordingly, the tokens underlying the token counters are written to disk in batches.
-After the number of token batch files reaches a defined limit, each time a new batch is written out, the oldest batch is read in (and deleted from disk).
+Because the window has to be large, the tokens underlying the token counters are written to disk in batches as they are read in.
+After the number of token batch files reaches its defined limit, each time a new batch is written out, the oldest batch is read in (and deleted from disk).
 The contents of the old batch are then used to decrement the global token counts.

-This keeps the token counts relatively up to date with the flow of Tweets.
+You can use whatever batch size suits, but fifty files for three million tokens seems to work well.
+That means you're aging out the old tokens out in approximately one minute increments over a window of fifty logical minutes.

 Note that frequency calculations would typically happen multiple times in the span of time represented by an entire token window.
-They are controlled by separate parameters.
+Window size and frequency of recalculation are controlled by separate parameters.
 Say you have a five million word window, i.e., 16 or 17 minutes, you might recompute the frequency filters every couple or three minutes.

 ## The Small Window of Tweets

 The big token window is only of concern only to the off-line frequency calculating thread.
-The main thread keeps short window of Tweets in memory for use in the clustering algorithm, which is in the main processing line.
+The main thread keeps short window of Tweets (not just tokens) in memory for use in the clustering algorithm, which is in the main processing line.

 This is a conventional queue that keeps a configured number of Tweets, ageing out the old ones as new ones are added.
 This would be configured to hold a few processing batches of Tweets.
 As a batch is typically in the range of one thousand to a few thousands, it would be a small multiple of that size.